-The Paycheck Protection Program (PPP) provides potentially forgivable loans to small businesses to cover up to two months of payroll costs and/or self-employment income during the COVID-19 crisis.
+The Paycheck Protection Program (PPP) provides loans to businesses to keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Farmers are eligible for PPP loans through the Small Business Administration (SBA), if they have fewer than 500 employees.
 Borrowers may be eligible for PPP Loan Forgiveness if certain conditions are met.

-Small businesses, including farms, who have fewer than 500 employees (those receiving W2s in the previous year).
+Small businesses and farms who have fewer than 500 employees (those receiving W2s in the previous year) may qualify.
 Independent contractors/self-employed farmers and small businesses are also eligible to make their own applications to this program.

 Partners in partnerships or members of an LLC taxed as a partnership should submit one PPP application for the partnership/LLC.
 The self-employment income of general active partners or LLC members/managers can be reported as payroll costs (up to $100,000 annual salary basis) filed on behalf of the partnership or LLC.

 How much can a farmer borrow through the PPP loans?

 The amount of the loans are 2.5 times the amount of your average monthly payroll costs from the prior 12 months or the 2020 / 2019 calendar year, capped at $10 million.
 For specific direction on calculating the loan, the SBA website has details on how to calculate First Draw PPP loan amounts based on the type of business entity.
 See below for loan amount calculations.

 Payroll costs included in the calculation